potatoqualitee/discordrpc/README.md

 <p align="center"><img src=./plex.png></p>

-This command does not poll using `UpdateScript`, however.
-So it won't watch along with you.

 # Advanced commands

 If you'd like to control all of the exact outcome, you can use the sample code below.